tarunwalia12345/nft-art-generator-project/README.md

+THIS IS PROJECT BUILT FOR BUIDL IT HACKATHON
+I WONT GIVE MY LAYERS FOLDER TO YOU AND NFT FOLDER WHERE MY NFT ARE CREATED BECAUSE I HAVE TO RELEASE MY OWN NFTS NEXT MONTHS THE REASON IM NOT GIVING IS BECAUSE ANYONE CAN COPY THEM HOPE YOU CAN UNDERSTAND YOU CAN FREELY TAKE PUT YOUR LAYERS IN MINE CODE OF CONFIG.JS AND CREATE YOUR NFT ARTWORK FREELY

 nft art generator project made with javascript and canvas api and nodejs

 Before you use the nft art generator project, make sure you have node.js and yarn installed.